Tooele, Utah: Geography

 According to the United States Census Bureau, the city has a total area of 21.2 square miles (54.8 km2), of which 21.1 square miles (54.8 km2) is land and 0.04 square miles (0.1 km2) (0.09%) is water.

 Tooele is located on the western slope of the Oquirrh Mountains in the Tooele Valley, the next valley west of the well-known Salt Lake Valley.
 Many popular camping and picnic areas surround the city.

 Etymology

-The unusual name for the town is thought by some to have evolved from an old Ute Indian word for tumbleweed.
-This is one of many unverified explanations, as the name's usage predated the introduction of the Russian thistle to the United States.

-Other explanations include that the name derives from a Native American chief, but controversy exists about whether such a chief existed.
-Others hypothesize that the name comes from "tuu-wɨɨta", the Goshute word for "black bear", or from "tule", a Spanish word of Aztec origin meaning "bulrush."
+The name, pronounced [tuwɪlə], derives from the name of a Goshute chief, "Tuuwɨɨta" [tuuwɨɨra], the Shoshoni word for "black bear", Anglicized as Tuilla.